 CSA Workday Frequently Asked Questions

-Our farm depends on extensive manual labor to produce the delicious produce you enjoy.
-The work requirement is an effort to keep the CSA share price low by reducing the need for hiring paid labor.
-Besides that, we enjoy working alongside you and having the opportunity to build community through the relationships we make as we converse while picking green beans or bagging salad greens together.
-By fulfilling the work requirement you will be gaining first-hand knowledge of how your naturally grown produce came into being and a greater appreciation for the wonders of real food.
-If you are unable fulfill the work requirement, we offer non-working shares for an additional fee.
+This year there is no requirement to work.
+If you’d like to get a discount you and you sign up for the work discount, then you need to sign up to help Our farm depends on extensive manual labor to produce the delicious produce you enjoy.
+Many hands make light work.
+We enjoy working alongside you and having the opportunity to build community through the relationships we make as we converse while picking green beans or bagging salad greens together.
+If you decide to sign up for some work shifts, you will be gaining first-hand knowledge of how your naturally grown produce came into being and a greater appreciation for the wonders of real food.

-How do I sign up to fulfill the work requirment
+How do I sign up for work shifts?

 What will we do on a normal work day?